shawnc722/pywidgets/README.md

 ![Image of above widget](pictures/graph_widget_example.jpg "The widget created by the code above")

 ## Requirements
 Python version 3.11 or higher is required, because this project makes heavy use of the new type hinting features.
-Additionally, the following python packages are required (requirements are automatically install if you follow the install guide below):
+Additionally, the following python packages are required (requirements are automatically installed if you follow the install guide below):
 * PyQt6
 * psutil
 * pyqtgraph